advancedresearch/advancedresearch.github.io/blog/2017-08-25-homotopy-and-geometry.md

 This means between any two points on a circle, there exists a continuous deformation.
 So, the algorithm encodes a "secret homotopy" that feel natural to use.

-One can normalize the input such that it is between 0 and 1, such that 360 degrees is angle 1 (normalized).
+I normalized the input such that it is between 0 (0 degrees rotation) and 1 (360 degrees rotation).
 The output does not need to be normalized; it keeps the geometric shape.
 Input is normalized only to make it easier to reason about the function.